Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Dpdl is currently developed by SEE Solutions and the following integrations are in development:

-Back-end compiler to compile Dpdl code to native machine code for most target architectures (LLVM)
+Back-end compiler to compile Dpdl code to native machine code for most target architectures

 Dpdl-IDE with plug-ins for popular IDEs (IntelliJ, eclipse, VS Code)